-The MLUL further identifies the mandatory contents of a master plan, which include:
+The MLUL further identifies the minimum mandatory contents of a master plan, which include:

-- A statement of objectives, principles, assumptions, policies, and standards upon which the constituent proposals for the physical, economic, and social development of the municipality are based;
+- ❖ A statement of objectives, principles, assumptions, policies, and standards upon which the constituent proposals for the physical, economic, and social development of the municipality are based;

-- ❖ A land use plan;
+- A land use plan;

 - A recycling plan, and;

 - ❖ A housing plan.

-In addition, the MLUL identifies a number of other optional plan elements which may be incorporated into a comprehensive master plan.
+In addition, t The MLUL also identifies a number of other optional plan elements which, where appropriate, may be incorporated into a comprehensive master plan.
 These optional elements include the following.
 As shown, a circulation element is optional.
+Because the Township continues to develop and redevelop at a rapid pace, the Planning Board has deemed a new circulation plan element to be appropriate.

-Economic development Circulation Open space

-Recreation Community facilities Historic preservation
+Economic development Circulation Open space Recreation Community facilities Historic preservation